realworldocaml/book/book/testing/README.md

  (inline_tests))
 ```

-Rather than add extensions one by one as we find more uses, we'll just
-use `ppx_jane` throughout the rest of this chapter, which bundles
-together `ppx_inline_test` along with a collection of other useful
-preprocessors.

 Here's what our new test looks like.
-You'll notice that it's a little
+You'll also notice that it's a
-more concise this way.
+little more concise this way.

 ```ocaml file=examples/erroneous/test_eq-inline_test/test.ml
 open Base